landaire/landaire.net/content/2026-07-09-memory-safety-by-default-is-non-negotiable.md

 But if you are writing software that frequently finds itself on critical attack surface (browsers, media codecs, networking stacks, compression libs, etc.) and believe that you've dulled those edges: you are wrong.
 You will still get cut in ways you didn't predict, and the blade extends to cut your users too.

-## The Consequences of Memory Corruption
+## Extreme Consequences of Memory Corruption

 Surveillance-for-hire is a big industry targeting many groups with the goal of intercepting communication and providing access to information which may otherwise be difficult to obtain.
 I do not have exact numbers to quantify, but a _lot_ of spyware I've seen begins its life on a device with a memory safety issue.